This page has paths:

 Vertue’s strong emphasis on the geometry of these compositions, while minimizing the fragmentary character of the discovery, reflects ideas about the refinement of Roman civilization and about classical aesthetics that conditioned the reception of classical antiquity at this time.
 As noted by Neal and Cosh (2002, 204), the lozenge border on the right-hand side of the Orpheus pavement (Fig. I) was likely added to complement the three sides that were visible and is unlikely to have been part of the actual mosaic.
 Similarly, we know from Stovin’s narrative that “the plough had tore up part of” the east end of the Ceres pavement (Stukeley 1883, 2.291), but Vertue depicts it as complete (Fig. II).
 This “restoration” of the two large designs, together with the fine-grained depiction of individual tesserae, corresponds closely with the assumptions about Roman civilization expressed by one of the eye-witnesses of the original discovery.
 B. E., in a redacted version of his original memorandum on the occasion, notes admiringly that the mosaics “were made with precision according to geometrical rules” (1760, 233).
 He surmises that the three panels are perfect squares, in total thirty-six feet by twelve exactly, and gives a very detailed account of these “quadrangles,” their symmetry, and the exact sizes of the tiles that made up each design.
 The implications of this emphasis become clear near the end of the piece, when the author declares that the five “Grecian, columnal orders of building” and their “geometric rules” are “fundamental” to all art (234).
 In this way, the formal beauty and longevity of the pavements signal the high degree of Roman civilization, unequaled in the intervening centuries: “It is evident that the mechanical arts, and particularly architecture, were not only arrived at, but practiced in perfection by the Romans in those early times” (234).
 The Saxons and the Goths, on this account, were “very ignorant of human arts,” and although Inigo Jones and Christopher Wren have finally emerged in modern times as “our two great masters” of architecture, the technology of Roman glass (also found on the site) still evades “our modern ignorance” (233).

 Admittedly, B. E. gives freer rein to speculation than any of the other primary sources, but his account shares much in common with the others, above all his emphasis on the visual record initiated by Mitley and Drake.
 A corresponding emphasis is placed on Vertue’s print by later sources beginning with Gough (1768, 253) and culminating with Neal and Cosh (2002), though they give the preference to Fowler’s version for understandable reasons.
 Reconstructing the trajectory that led from these discoveries to the print sheds light on many details of antiquarian practice, including even the local knowledge of the “countryman,” Richard Cowper, who became the first discoverer by noticing the non-native character of the brick and tile fragments that he was turning up in Winterton fields in August of 1747 (B. E. 1760, 232).
 Fowler, too, was guided by local knowledge in re-examining these finds and improving on the visual record.
-Like Mitley, he was an architect-builder and was self-taught as an engraver, but Fowler achieved successes to rival those of Samuel Lysons, who became director of the SAL in 1798 on the strength of his work on Roman mosaics.
+Like Mitley, he was an architect-builder and was self-taught as an engraver, but Fowler's successes rivaled those of his contemporary Samuel Lysons, who became director of the SAL in 1798 on the strength of his work on Roman mosaics (Plate 2.44; Scott 2014).
 According to one recent scholarly account of Fowler’s life, “it had all begun with the discovery of a Roman mosaic floor locally at Winterton, of which his drawings were so admired that he was persuaded to take them to London” (Franklin 2004, 385).

-By the time that Fowler re-exposed the Winterton and Roxby pavements, the archaeology of Roman Britain was much more fully explored.
+By the time that Fowler re-exposed the Winterton and Roxby pavements, the archaeology of Roman Britain was more advanced.
 Ironically, Fowler found the pavement that de la Pryme dreamed of “taking up whole” still largely undamaged, whereas the Winterton pavements had suffered considerably—including the displacement of Orpheus’s head by an eighteenth-century chamber pot finally documented by Stead in 1958.
 The Vetusta Monumenta print constitutes a vital chapter in this long reception history, both by preserving a record of the mosaics in a relatively intact state and by contributing to an increasingly vigorous discussion of Roman Britain that is now of historical interest in its own right.

 Neal and Cosh observe that there are two small figures of birds, not noticed by Mitley or Fowler, in this otherwise geometric design (2002, 187).